 Don Bosco Cristo Rey High School and Corporate Work Study Program is a unique partnership between the Archdiocese of Washington, the Salesians of Don Bosco and the Cristo Rey Network of Schools.
 Students come to Don Bosco Cristo Rey High School because they dream of going to college and deserve a great educational opportunity, despite having limited financial resources.

 DBCR: The School That Works!

-The newest high school in the Archdiocese of Washington, Don Bosco Cristo Rey High School (one of 30 high schools in the Cristo Rey Network) was designed for students in the greater Washington area who dream of going to college but have very limited financial resources.
-In the tradition of the Salesians of Don Bosco, an order of priests and brothers who have been educating youth since 1859, DBCR emphasizes the importance of Faith, Family, Future, and Fun in education.
+A high school in the Archdiocese of Washington, Don Bosco Cristo Rey High School (one of 38 high schools in the Cristo Rey Network) was designed for students in the greater Washington area who dream of going to college but have very limited financial resources.
+In the tradition of the Salesians of Don Bosco, DBCR emphasizes the importance of Faith, Family, Future, and Fun in education.

 “I have enjoyed working with Yael these past four years.
 He has been a great asset to the AHLA team.
 We are happy to have played a huge part in his professional growth.
 Yael is a wonderful, hardworking and bright young man and such a good role model to his peers.
 I wish him much success and happiness.
 I will truly miss him.”